fancymanifold/math-and-phys-textbooks/README.md

 5. Page, *"The Little Book of Cosmology"*

-### 9. General physics
+### 9  Introductory physics

-1. Savelyev, *"Physics"*
-2. Shankar, *"Fundamentals of Physics"*
+1. Halliday, Resnick, and Walker, *"Fundamentals of Physics"*
-3. Weinberg, *"Foundations of Modern Physics"*
+2. Weinberg, *"Foundations of Modern Physics"*
-4. Halliday, Resnick, and Walker, *"Fundamentals of Physics"*
-5. Bonus memes:
+3. Bonus memes:
     - Knight, *"Physics for Scientists and Engineers"*
     - Young and Freedman, *"University Physics with Modern Physics"*
     - Giancoli, *"Physics"*